FarronF/limerick-council-meetings/meetings/2019/04/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th March 2019.md

 •

-Inaccessible Bus Stops due to illegal parking and illegal driving in Bus Lanes.--- 4
+Inaccessible Bus Stops due to illegal parking and illegal driving in Bus Lanes.
+---
+4

 In response to the issues Limerick City and County Council has